opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/ecs_instance_v1.md

   instance.
 The nics object structure is documented below.
 Changing this creates a new server.

 * `system_disk_type` - (Optional) The system disk type of the server.
-For HANA, HL1, and HL2 ECSs use co-p1 and uh-l1 disks.
+For HANA, HL1, and HL2 ECSs use `co-p1` and `uh-l1` disks.
   Changing this creates a new server.
+Options are limited depending on AZ.
 Available options are:
   * `SATA`: common I/O disk type.
+Available for all AZs.
   * `SAS`: high I/O disk type.
+Available for all AZs.
   * `SSD`: ultra-high I/O disk type.
+Available for all AZs.
   * `co-p1`: high I/O(performance-optimized) disk type.
   * `uh-l1`: ultra-high I/O(latency-optimized) disk type.